SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 REPP client - An HTTP user agent performing an REPP request

-REPP server - An HTTP server resposible for processing requests and returning results in any supported media type.
+REPP server - An HTTP server responsible for processing requests and returning results in any supported media type.

 # Conventions Used in This Document